THANK YOU TO OUR SPONSORS:

 Sponsorship Opportunities

-Reach an audience of over 50 industry professionals by participating in course material!
-IBRL gives companies the opportunity to be part of shaping and developing new and emerging talent in the field of fermentation through sponsoring portions of the Fermentation Short Course.
+IBRL gives companies the opportunity to be part of shaping and developing new and emerging talent in the field of fermentation through sponsoring the Fermentation Short Course.

 CLICK HERE FOR MORE INFORMATION